-- Necessary Documents - Valid passport (valid at least 6 months into the future) - Valid F-1 visa (unexpired, multiple entry) - I-20 signed for travel by ISP Director (travel signature is valid for 6 months to 1 year depending on your status)
+- Valid passport (valid at least 6 months into the future) - Valid F-1 visa - I-20 signed for travel by ISP Director (travel signature is valid for 1 year)

 6. Valid Passport

 Must maintain a valid passport for student and student's dependents.
 Passport extensions and renewals may be arranged with the home country embassy or consulates in the U.S.